BroadcomMFD/broadcom-product-scripts/endevor/Field-Developed-Programs/README.md

 Do you just want to copy and upload the code?

 Here is a simple procedure you can use.
 Start from [GitHub](https://github.com/BroadcomMFD/broadcom-product-scripts) and find the green box containing the text **'<> Code'**.
-Choose one of the options that appears.
-If you select the **Download ZIP** option, then GitHub will create a zip file that you can extract to your desktop, and use TSO SEND to upload to a mainframe.
+Choose one of these options:
+ - Clone using the web URL   or
+ - Open with GitHub Desktop

+Within your cloned location, click on a .bat file.
+There are several - each named for a high-level feature you can upload.
+The .bat file will collect all the items for that feature and place them into a .moveout file.
+You can then upload the .moveout file and use the MOVEOUT edit macro to create members for each item that supports that feature.

 ## ACM-build-without-Generates